heathkit/disco/disco-app/README.md

 # BleLightApp

 ## TODO
-- check that click is within picker
+- add status checks and triggers
+- factor out engine and add simulator to app
+- add status blinks to engine
-- add luminance slider to picker
+- add pulses to engine

+- use tabs to select white or color
-- render status checks in app
+- add authentication to app

-- render light simulator in app?

 ## Deploying